mozilla/firefox-test-engineering/guide/projects.rst

 Once you're set up to work on a project, you'll have to find a task to work on and get coding!
-Each project should have some information on where their tasks are tracked, generally on Bugzilla_.
+Each project should have some information on where their tasks are tracked, generally on Bugzilla_ or GitHub Issues which are listed on the `Firefox Test Engineering Dashboard`_.

 .. _Bugzilla: https://bugzilla.mozilla.org
+.. _Firefox Test Engineering Dashbaord: http://mozilla.github.io/mozwebqa-dashboard/#/issues